mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 * update SQL script dialect to desired one
 * replace MySQL driver library dependency to desired one in [POM](pom.xml)
-* replace attribute `driverClassName` of `db:generic-config` element with class name of desired JDBC driver in [src/main/app/config.xml](../master/src/main/app/config.xml)
+* set property `db.driver` used in `db:generic-config` element with class name of desired JDBC driver in [src/main/app/config.xml](../master/src/main/app/config.xml)
 * update JDBC URL in `mule.*.properties` file

 There are a couple of things you should take into account before running this template: